robbestad/sdrive-npm/README.md

 ## About SDrive

-SDrive is a powerful decentralized storage solution that gives you access to large decentralized storage networks without compromising user experience or privacy.
-It supports multiple networks such as Arweave and IPFS, providing you with a simple API to handle files.
+SDrive is a powerful decentralized storage solution that makes file uploading easy without compromising user experience or privacy.

 ### Key Features